djfeistel/LASR/README.md

 Users can rename the output file prefix using the `--output option`, modify the delimiter with the `--extension {t,c}` option, and add additional features related to the **lineage.yml** file using the `--full option`, as desired.

 The `--recombinants` flag is intended for **exploratory purposes only** and is not utilized in the NWSS implementation of this algorithm.
 When used, all lineages that are not assotiated with a *parant* but do have *recombinant_parents* as defined in the **lineage.yml** file will be aggregated to the "Recombinant" COG classification in the final output.
+The default "Recombinant" HEX color can be changed with the `--reco_color` flag.
 Note that when used with a lower number of COGs, the number of "Recombinants" increases.

 ### Help Menu
 ```
 usage: LASR.py [-h] [-c file] [-l file] [-r] [-x hex color] [-o file] [-e {t,c}] [-f] [-d]